20n/act/wikiServices/README.md

 ## Mediawiki Web Services ##

 This directory contains source and config files for web services that support our mediawiki installation.
 These should only be enabled on **private** wiki installations, not on the public preview wiki.
+Private wikis should be created by launching new instances of existing wiki AMIs (in EC2).
+If complete installation instructions are required, see `service/README.md`.
+Please read that document for additional information about resource placement.

 Still TODO:
 * Authentication, basic or certificate based